Roles & Session variables

 When you use array operators such as _in

-If your session variable value is already an array, you can click the
+an array builder UI for your values.
+If your session variable value is already provided array, you can click the

 [X-Hasura-Allowed-Ids]

-Session variables are currently expected to be Strings and should be encoded as Postgres's literals for the relevant type.
+Session variables are currently expected to only be strings and should be encoded based on Postgres's literals for the relevant type.

-For example, in the above example, let's say creator_id
+For example, in the above, let's say creator_id

 columns are of type integer